Distance to Nearest Road: 18.0 miles

 At Camp 2, Hank successfully patches a huge hole in his air mattress created by Miss Vika’s claws…Good thing we brought a patch kit along.
 When you have gear that could be vulnerable to failure, it’s a good idea to bring along repair essentials on long wilderness forays.
 I can’t imagine how miserable Hank would have been without a barrier between himself and the cold, hard ground for the next 8 nights.

 On Day 3, we make our 2200 foot ascent of White River Pass and descend back down 1000 feet to make our third camp.
 Today features many new sights and experiences along with the strain of mountain climbing with heavy loads.
 But the great weather continues to hold.
 In order to lessen our weight, we decide to cache some of our food and related gear at the base of the ascent.
 We will get it on our return from the Montana Remote Spot.
 We hang it up high in a tree away from scavengers and predators, such as the grizzly bear.
 Despite, the cache, I still must heft 68 lbs over the pass, while Rebecca and Hank carry 49 and 52 lbs, respectively.
 Early on in Day 3, we encounter frequent grizzly bear scat piled up in the center of the trail.
 The contents appear to be barely digested mountain ash berries.
-It’s fresh.
+It’s literally still steaming.
 Knowing there is a grizzly bear sharing the trail with us today heightens our awareness.
 I grow wary.
 As protection from potential misencounters with bears, we are packing a light, aluminum-framed .357 magnum revolver along with a can of bear pepper spray.
 Vika also provides a measure of protection because she watches for and barks at most mammals that she detects.
 We hope for the best kinds of encounters, while preparing for the worst.
 I figure not to be ill-prepared, since we have the only daughter in the world we will ever have with us…Being in grizzly bear country brings one of the greatest heightened senses of awareness to me.
 At night, when something stirs outside the tent, you wonder what’s making the noise.
 Your mind can play tricks on you.
-Bear anxiety can sent in.
+Bear anxiety can set in.
 You have to rely on your senses, good judgement, and experience.
 If you do the right things in bear country, such as keep food smells out of camp and make plenty of noise on the trail, you are extremely unlikely to have a negative bear encounter.
 The bear on our trail with us today appears to well-fed on abundant berries.
 That’s a plus.